 During NBA regular seasons, teams aren't permitted to carry more than 15 players on their rosters, except in rare instances.
 Generally, when a club with 15 players on its roster acquires a new player, it must waive someone to clear a spot.

 In the offseason, however, teams are permitted to carry up to 20 players on their rosters.
-One club taking advantage of that extra flexibility this summer is the Houston Rockets -- even after Houston hit the 20-man limit, it continued to pursue free agents.
-When the Rockets signed Carlos Delfino, they waived Josh Harrellson to remain at 20 players, and later waived Sean Williams to clear a roster spot for Scott Machado.
+One club taking advantage of that extra flexibility this summer, as it did a year ago, is the Houston Rockets — last offseason, even after Houston hit the 20-man limit, the club continued to pursue free agents.
+This time around, the Rockets have 19 players lined up for training camp, and continue to be linked to additional targets.

-Many of the Rockets' players are on non-guaranteed deals, making it likely that those guys will simply be waived before the regular season begins so that the team can reduce its roster to the in-season limit of 15 players.
+Many of the Rockets' players are on partially guaranteed or non-guaranteed deals, making it virtually certain that most of those extra bodies will simply be waived before the regular season begins, so that the team can reduce its roster to the in-season limit of 15 players.
 However, Houston (or any other team) is allowed to carry more than 15 guaranteed contracts until the season starts, if it so chooses.

-Before the season begins, teams like the Rockets and Raptors, who are carrying more than 15 players, will be required to make cuts.
+Before the season opens, teams like the Rockets and Suns, who are carrying more than 15 players, will be required to make cuts.
 However, other clubs may have to worry about meeting the roster minimum, rather than getting below the maximum.

 A few more notes on NBA roster sizes: